nblilili/Learn-vuepress/docs/en/01_o2o_video/05_adv_func/02_video_management/Android.md

 ---
 # Video Management

-## Video Data Collection Management
+## Video data collection management

 ### Set the type of camera to turn on